jon-heard/obsidian-inline-scripts/README.md

     2. In the "Shortcut-files" setting, click the "Add file reference" button on the right side.
 This adds an empty textbox to the bottom of the "Shortcut-files" setting.
 The new textbox should show the word "Filename" in grey text. _(see picture below)_
     3. Click on the new textbox and type in the shortcut-file note's address, determined in step 3.
 The textbox will be red until a valid note address is entered. _(see picture below)_
         - Example: `support/tejs/TEJS_state`.
+    4. (optional) Turning off the toggle button to the left of the textbox will disable this shortcut-file, as if it was removed from this list.
+This is is useful to temporarily turn off shortcut-files, without needing to retype them later.

         ![Shortcut-files setting](readmeMedia/shortcutFiles.png)